2019 in Bellator MMA: Bellator 235

 The event was expected to feature a heavyweight bout between the former UFC Heavyweight Champion Josh Barnett and UFC veteran Ronny Markes.
 However, the bout was cancelled after Barnett was pulled due to illness just moments before the fight was scheduled to take place.
-The originally scheduled bantamweight bout between Toby Miesch and Erik Perez was bumped to the main event.
+The originally scheduled bantamweight bout between Toby Miesch and Erik Pérez was bumped to the main event.